-A.1 A Bridge to Tomorrow's Neighborhood: An Enhancement to Crime, Safety & Security
+A.1 An Enhancement to Crime, Safety & Security

 The future of our neighborhoods will be shaped by how we address the challenges of crime, safety, and security.
 This proposal outlines a comprehensive approach to bridging the gap in tomorrow's neighborhood by implementing effective strategies to enhance crime prevention, safety measures, and security protocols.